1. About

 Extra tag info is present if and only if the most significant bit of the chunk_id field is set (chunk_id & 0x80000000 != 0).

-Extra tag info should only be present on Object Header chunks, and must not be used if the object is a file whose size in bytes cannot fit in 31 bits.
+Extra tag info should only be present on object header chunks, and must not be used if the object is a file whose size in bytes cannot fit in 31 bits.
 When present, the tag fields are reinterpreted as follows:

 - chunk_id